HISPlayer/UnityWebGL-SDK/hisplayer-api.md

 #### protected virtual void EventPlaybackSeekEnd(HISPlayerEventInfo eventInfo)
 Override this method to add custom logic when **HISPlayerEvent.HISPLAYER_EVENT_PLAYBACK_SEEK_END** is triggered.
-This event occurs whenever an internal playback has been sought to a new time position.
+This event occurs after an internal playback has finished seeking to a new time position.

 <table>
   <tr>